📋 Loan Details

 • Payment # — which payment in the sequence

-• Payment Amount — your fixed monthly payment (P&I)
+• Payment — your fixed monthly payment (P&I)

 • Principal — how much reduces your loan balance this month